-- Assessing improvements in terms of microbial water quality in the pilot communities as compared to baseline levels. - Assessing relative improvements in terms of microbial water quality in the pilot communities as compared to other non-participating communities. - Assessing other apparent benefits arising from the WSP pilot in the 10 pilot communities including infrastructural, sanitation and hygiene and service management improvements. - Identifying important regulatory and technical support systems that would enhance the effectiveness of Water Safety Planning in the rural water sub-sector in Ghana.
+- Assessing improvements in terms of microbial water quality in the pilot/ initial scale-up communities as compared to baseline levels. - Assessing relative improvements in terms of microbial water quality in the pilot/ initial scale-upcommunities as compared to other non-participating communities. - Assessing other apparent benefits arising from the WSP pilot in the 10 pilot and 10 initial scale-up communities including infrastructural, sanitation and hygiene and service management improvements. - Identifying important regulatory and technical support systems that would enhance the effectiveness of Water Safety Planning in the rural water sub-sector in Ghana.